yuqiii-wang/KnowledgeNotes/math/ai/nlp/llm/llm_evaluations.md

 For example, "mountain", "river", "plain" should be more similar than "cat", "dog", "rabbit", etc.

+* LLM Prediction vs Truth

+For LLM prediction accuracy measurement, one can make embedding on the prediction and compare with truth's embedding.

 ### Lexical Overlap

 Aim to compare if two sentences are the same in terms of token sequences by exact token match.